 I would take under consideration who you’re talking to, though, because perspective might influence the answer.
 A long time traveler might not be worried about the same stuff as a newbie traveler.
 Some men – and women – might not even understand your concerns.
 I think it’s important to ask anyway, because it’s not about what others might think of you (and forget after a minute), it’s about you feeling safe and taking care of yourself, so you can have your wonderful experience.

 In addition, I highly suggest taking self defense classes – in general, but especially before a first big solo trip.
 I had a lot of fun taking a class like that, and hope to return to that, to remind myself what I learned and learn new moves.

-GGG: Where are you on your way next and what colors can we look forward to seeing on your site?
+GGG: Where are you on your way next and what colors can we look forward to seeing on All Colores?

 I’m currently exploring my own country, Israel.
 It’s easy to forget sometimes how special our own surroundings are.
 I just finished sharing the history and natural beauty of a northern Israeli corner on the blog.

 Now, you can expect to see a lot of green on All Colores as I move toward sharing my experiences from the Iguazu Falls and their surroundings in Argentina and Brazil.
 There are a lot of trees there, so there’s a lot of green around the falls.
 Plus, there’ll be plenty of other colors from the diverse birds park on the Brazilian side of the falls.